Output Format

 source_guidnode_idtarget_idparent_target_idroot_target_idlineagemetadatachunk_info_recovery_unprocessed

-This means when an action references upstream data, it sees the content fields without these wrappers or system fields.
+This means when an action references upstream data, it sees the content fields organized by upstream action namespace, without these wrappers or system fields.

 Record Types